 In contrast to this, social media has also been a source of much comparison and anxiety.
-And for that reason, I’d advise any business owners to put daily limits on your social media usage.
+And for that reason, I’d advise all business owners to put daily limits on your social media usage.

 As I am writing this I haven’t posted on Instagram, Facebook or Pinterest in 3 months.
 I have been stuck in a “who am I” paradox of not sure if I am being myself, my brand or what my customers want/need.
-I’m putting this down to information overload and searching to find clarity – I’m in my first year afterall, I feel like these moments are going to happen and I shouldn’t put so much pressure on myself, right.

 This old school technique is one I need to work on the most (#introvertanxiety), but surprisingly it’s been the one that’s gained me the most business.